gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 *"Of things, some are in our power and some are not.
-In our power are opinion, motivation, desire, aversion — and, in a word, whatever is of our own doing.
+In our power are opinion, motivation, desire, aversion, and, in a word, whatever is of our own doing.
-Not in our power are our body, our reputation, office — and, in a word, whatever is not of our own doing."*
+Not in our power are our body, our reputation, office, and, in a word, whatever is not of our own doing."*

-This is the **dichotomy of control** — the foundational move of Stoic ethics.
+This is the **dichotomy of control**, the foundational move of Stoic ethics.

 Everything in existence falls into one of two categories:

 **Up to us** (*eph' hēmin*):
 our judgments, desires, aversions, impulses.
-The inner life — how we interpret events, what we want, what we refuse, what we intend.
+The inner life: how we interpret events, what we want, what we refuse, what we intend.

 **Not up to us** (*ouk eph' hēmin*):